Law School Dreams

 Question 6: What has your growth path been at Wpromote?
 And what would be your advice be for someone currently attending university to rise up in a digital marketing agency?

-Answer: I started as an SEO Coordinator in 2014, supporting Account Managers with their work and learned about their role.
+Answer: I started as a Coordinator within our SEO department in 2014, supporting Account Managers with their work and learned about their role.
 Six months later I was promoted to an Account Specialist and took on my own accounts.
 Once I was responsible for maintaining the hotel websites in my portfolio, I learned there are multiple areas in the digital landscape which impact my property’s search engine performance.
 In the span of a year from being a Specialist, I was promoted to a Senior Digital Marketing Account Manager, in this role I broadened my scope of work and began managing paid and social campaigns.
 I think this rapid promotion was due to my previous SEO experience in the industry.
 This growth trajectory prepared me for the Associate Director role, in which I am managing specialists and account managers, and I am more involved in macro-level conversations and decisions.

 Question 7: What advice would you give someone who wants success working at a digital agency?